-between the different groups who may qualify for temporary protection.
-The conflicting interpretations of the authorities and courts on the Federal, state and local level lead to a legal black hole in which applicants for temporary protection who are third country nationals do not receive any social benefits during the application procedure and are not granted access to the job market either.
-Some administrative courts have ruled in favour of the second interpretation, following which a distinction between the different applicants can be made.
+Office100, who is the responsible authority to grant social benefits, distinguish in the scope of entitlements between the different groups who may qualify for temporary protection.
+The conflicting interpretations of the authorities and courts on the Federal, state and local level lead to a legal black hole in which applicants for temporary protection who are third country nationals do not receive any social benefits during the application procedure and are not granted access to the job market either.101 Some administrative courts have ruled in favour of the second interpretation,102 following which a distinction between the different applicants can be made.
 They argue that the circulation letters of the Federal government are not legally binding and that there is no legal basis which obliges the ZAB to add a reference to Section 24 or to grant immediate access to the job market.
 Consequently, the ZAB may decide within a margin of discretion.
-Some NGOs and advocates argue though that the circulation letter is legally binding because it is to be understood as executive order from the Federal Ministry of Interior (Bundesministerium des Inneren, und für Heimat (BMI)).
+Some NGOs and advocates argue though that the circulation letter is legally binding because it is to be understood as executive order from the Federal Ministry of Interior (Bundesministerium des Inneren, und für Heimat (BMI)).103 In another case concerning health benefits of people with disabilities, the Social Court of Nuremberg has understood such a letter as strong indication (See Health Care).